erigontech/erigon/docs/programmers_guide/guide.md

 #### Nonce
 Number of the type `uint64`.

 For non-contract accounts, nonce is important in two contexts.
-Firsly, all transactions signed by an account, have to appear in the ledger in the order of strictly increasing nonces (without gaps).
-This check is performed by member function `preCheck` of type `StateTransition` [core/state_transition.go](../../core/state_transition.go) Secondly, if a transaction signed by an account is sent to no particular address (with intention of creating a contract), and it ends up creating a new smart contract account, the adress of such newly created smart contract account is calcuted based on the current nonce of the "creator" account.
+Firstly, all transactions signed by an account, have to appear in the ledger in the order of strictly increasing nonces (without gaps).
+This check is performed by member function `preCheck` of type `StateTransition` [core/state_transition.go](../../core/state_transition.go) Secondly, if a transaction signed by an account is sent to no particular address (with intention of creating a contract), and it ends up creating a new smart contract account, the address of such newly created smart contract account is calculated based on the current nonce of the "creator" account.
 For smart contract accounts, nonce is important when `CREATE` opcode is executed on behalf of such account.
 This computation is performed in the member function `Create` of the type `EVM` [core/vm/evm.go](../../core/vm/evm.go).
 Note the difference between the member function `Create2`, where the address of the newly created contract is independent of the nonce.
 For contract accounts,